Why Do I Have High Electricity Delivery Charges?

 1) Is your current meter faulty, or did you get a new smart meter?
 If you had an analog meter, there is a chance it was not accurately reading your demand and consumption.
 The new smart meters are equipped to more accurately read your demand and consumption.

 2) The delivery company charges can be proportionately larger if you use less energy.
-Because there are fixed components, they are associated with the cost to deliver your electricity.
+Because there are fixed components, they are associated with the cost of delivering your electricity.
 It can cost more to deliver your electricity.
-It can also be more to serve your meter than to pay for the actual electricity itself.
+It can also be more to serve your meter than to pay for the electricity itself.

 anchorGet Started